Last updated on January 10th, 2022 at 09:09 am

-Valley Of The Giants
+Valley Of The Giants is Beautiful

 Valley of the Giants is an island of beauty in the midst of a heavily logged area in the Oregon Coast range.
 This stand of old growth trees was able to escape logging because it was designated as an Outstanding Natural Area by the BLM in 1976 and as a Heritage Tree Grove in 2008.
 The 51 acre grove is full of trees that are between 400-450 years old.
 Many of these trees are 20 feet around.
 The largest tree found in this grove was 35 feet in circumference and 230 feet tall and was found to be more than 600 years old.
 To put that into perspective, many of these trees had just started growing around the year 1568.
 That’s 39 years before Jamestown, America’s first colony, which was established in 1607.

 Valley of the Giants features an easy 1.4 mile loop trail through the lush forest.
 Because this area gets more than 200 inches of rain per year, it features moss, lichen, mushrooms, salmonberry, huckleberry, sword fern, Oregon grape, wood-sorrel and trillium.
-Part of the trail will take you over the North Fork of the Siletz river via footbridge.
+Part of the trail will take you over the North Fork of the Siletz river via the footbridge.

 Oregon State University frequently conducts studies in Valley of the Giants to learn about how groves like this grow and survive.